ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ## Create required services
 In this section, you will create the services required to build your smart data lake.

 This section uses the command line to create service instances.
-Alternatively, you may do the same from the service page in the catalog using the provided links. {: tip}
+Alternatively, you may do the same from the service page in the catalog using the provided links. {:tip}

 1. Login to {{site.data.keyword.cloud_notm}} via the command line and target your Cloud Foundry account.
 See [CLI Getting Started](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
     ```sh